nkhil/qote/README.md

 <div align="center">
-  <h1>quot</h1>
+  <h1>qote</h1>

   <p>
-    quot is a simple npm module that let's you use curated quotes in your apps.
+    qote is a simple npm module that let's you use curated quotes in your apps.
   </p>

 </div>